 Table of Contents

 List of tables

 2 Economic analysis of select British cases

 Malabika Pal is Associate Professor of Economics at Miranda House, University of Delhi.
 She has worked as Associate Professor of Law and Legal Studies at the School of Law, Governance and Citizenship, Ambedkar University, New Delhi.
 Her research interests are in the fields of law and economics and international finance.
 She is a recipient of the National Scholarship and the Ford Foundation Scholarship.

-—Satish K. Jain, Retired Professor in Economics, Centre For Economic Studies and Planning, Jawaharlal Nehru University, New Delhi.
+—Satish K. Jain, Retired Professor in Economics, Centre for Economic Studies and Planning, Jawaharlal Nehru University, New Delhi, India

 —Ram Singh, Professor in Economics, Delhi School of Economics, India

 "The discipline of law and economics is as yet a young and emerging area of research in India.
 The book makes an important contribution to this very area.
 The book is very well-written, and it was a pleasure to study a work such as this."

 —Naresh Kumar Sharma, Professor in Economics, University of Hyderabad, India

 "In my opinion, the overall impact and reach of the book is likely to go beyond the exact topic because it tries to relate a formal theory in the law and economics literature to its actual empirical context in a way which has largely been missing so far.
 The book is going to be a significant contribution to the very thin literature on the economic analysis of judgments from the Indian courts.
 In my opinion, the book tries to present the author's very competent, scholarly and relevant research in a cogent manner."